Web3Samaj/owlearn-contracts/apps/contracts/README.md

 for time being, only one badge exist so you can safely use BADGE_ID = 1

-## Mint new Owl ID to your own account
+## Mint new Owl ID to an restricted Username account

 ```sh
 yarn hardhat mintRestrictedOwlId --network $NETWORK_NAME --name $DOMAIN_NAME --address $ADDRESS_TO_MINT
 ```

-## Mint new Owl ID to an restricted Username account
+## Mint new Owl ID to your own accountunt

 ```sh
 yarn hardhat mintOwlId --network $NETWORK_NAME --name $DOMAIN_NAME